pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:type2_test}
 where $g( t| H_0)$ is the distribution of the test statistic under the alternative hypothesis $H_1$, and the last terms corresponds to the one dimensional case based on a threshold.
-Both significance level and power of a test depend on the definition of its test statistic and critical region.
+Both the significance level and the power of a hypothesis test depend on the definition of its test statistic and the critical region.
 The significance level
-of a test $\alpha$ is often fixed at a given value in order to reject the null in favour of an alternative, It is then beneficial to design the test so its power is as high as possible, equivalent to having a Type II error rate as low as possible.
+of a test $\alpha$ is often fixed at a given value in order to reject the null in favour of an alternative.
+It is then beneficial to design the test so its power is as high as possible, which is equivalent to having a Type II error rate as low as possible.

 From the definition of Type I and Type II error rates